Sunday, May 24, 2015

 I continued to pray and asked for this to be confirmed to Jerry and for direction from his word in the Bible.
 So, in July, I opened up my Bible, intending to flip to a new testament passage, and my eyes saw this verse leap off the page: Ezekiel 12:3,6- Ezekiel was told to leave as an exile to another place.
 He was told to only take what he could carry on his shoulders and to leave at dusk.

 What this shouted to me was that we were to get going, explore, network, and then go in the dusk of our lives with only a suitcase.
-So, we have gone each time and rented a humble place to stay as we sought God's will for us there.
+So, we have gone each time and rented a humble place to stay as we seek God's will for us there.

 Be willing to step across your comfort zone to dive into the adventure that your life was meant to be.
 Be ready to obey in small things.
 Ask God's will before you choose your next job.
 Resist temptations that stand before you.
 Give that unsafe relationship up and wait for the right one.
 No matter what the issue, be willing to cross the line and do the hard stuff to get it right.